Third-party cookies

 • Place timely ads.
 Do you want to place ads on your website?
 If so, it’s key to analyze where and when the ads should be placed.
 Remember, not everyone will have the same customer journey.
 Therefore, deciding where to put an ad is key.
 In addition to this, when to place the ad is equally important.
 If there are higher peaks of engagement during certain days or months, make sure you take advantage of this season.

-Human tech interface growth
+human tech interface growth

 Keep your marketing from crumbling apart